Everything You Need to Know About Shopping in Colmar

 Alsace has long been famous for its wines, with millions of tourists visiting to sample some of the finest wines the region has to offer.
 Having said that, the city of Colmar is a treasure trove of shops that sell their own wine products and even offer private tastings for groups.
 One of the most renowned wineries in Colmar is Domaine Martin Jund, owned and operated by the Jund family.

-In operation since 1997, this organic winery is situated in the heart of Colmar’s Old Town and is known for its vast selection of wines sourced from its own vineyard.
+In operation since 1997, this organic winery is situated in the heart of Colmar’s Old Town (see our guide about staying in Old Town) and is known for its vast selection of wines sourced from its own vineyard.
 At Domaine Martin Jund, free samples are offered, where you can taste their bestsellers, such as Rieslings, home-grown Pinots, Sylvaners and Alsatian sparkling wines.

 Au Brin de Paille